-The site is located within the City's North Area Specific Plan area, which identifies the MacArthur Boulevard corridor as an area for enhanced streetscaping.
-The project site itself is in what the Specific Plan calls the Transition District, which are areas adjacent to retail and service clusters that permit higher density residential development-including up to 30 units per acre along MacArthur Boulevard.
+The site is located within the City's North Area Specific Plan area, which identifies the MacArthur Boulevard corridor as an area to enhance the streetscape.
+The project site itself is in what the Specific Plan calls the Transition District, for areas adjacent to retail and service clusters that permits higher density residential development-including up to 30 units per acre along MacArthur Boulevard.